The Outlook for Energy Costs in Rural Alaska in 2020Posted: April 12, 2020

 About 15% of all Alaskans live in some 200 rural communities spread across more than 500,000 square miles.
 32,000 (33%) of those live in one of 58 communities served by AVEC.
 Our communities, sadly, have the highest cost of living of anywhere in the United States.

-A recent study found that rural households are spending 27% of their annual income on home energy, compared with less than 7% in urban Alaska.
+Rural households spend 27% of their annual income on home energy, compared with less than 7% in urban Alaska.
 Despite world oil prices having fallen, costs in rural Alaska have generally not shown much improvement.
-Benchmark West Texas crude oil fell as low as $30 a barrel in 2016, and rose to $65 a barrel in 2018.
-This year, crude oil is at $60 a barrel, indicating that prices may be as much as 10% lower than last year.
+Benchmark West Texas crude oil fell as low as $30 a barrel in 2016, and rose to $60 a barrel in 2019.
+This year, disruptions in the world market have again driven crude oil to $30 a barrel, indicating that prices may be significantly lower than last year.

 AVEC has been an aggressive leader in the battle to combat the high cost of energy.

 - We continue to reduce our non-fuel expenses.
-We reduced our rates five years ago by two cents a kWh, resulting in a reduction in revenue of $1.5 million annually.
+We reduced our rates several years ago by two cents a kWh, resulting in a reduction in revenue of $1.5 million annually.

 - We continue to lead the charge in protecting PCE and the PCE Endowment Fund during these times of state budget deficits.